adexfit/LearningReact/reactCourse.md

 ## CSS Styling in react
 + You can use Styled component library or use css modules or the normal css

+## React rules
++ Adjacent elements must be wrapped in a single element before they are returned.
+That is because the returned statement is calling React.createElement()